WICG/turtledove/FLEDGE.md

 Note: Chrome currently imposes an internal limit of 100 for the length of returned bids sequences.

-If none of the produced bids pass the k-anonymity checks, `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads.
+If none of the produced bids pass the k-anonymity checks (the check on the render `url` or, when `selectedBuyerAndSellerReportingIdRequired` is `true`, the check on `selectedBuyerAndSellerReportingId`), `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads and `selectableBuyerAndSellerReportingIds`.
 Such re-runs are limited to returning only a single bid, even if multiple bid support is otherwise on, so they will have `browserSignals.multiBidLimit === 1`, regardless of the value of `perBuyerMultiBidLimits`.